Old Stone Barracks: History

+20th century

 The barracks served in a variety of capacities throughout the first half of the 20th century.
 During World War I and the years immediately preceding it, the building served as part of the Civilian Military Training Camp at Plattsburgh, the brainchild of General Leonard Wood and forerunner of today's ROTC program.

 In 1939, on the eve of World War II, Plattsburgh Barracks hosted the massive 1st United States Army maneuvers, a huge pre-War training operation involving aircraft, tanks, and roughly 20,000 soldiers.

 The barracks was last used as offices and then apartments for Air Force personnel at Plattsburgh Air Force Base in the late 1950s.
 Following the demolition of the adjoining officer's quarters in 1964, the surviving "Old Stone Barracks" mostly remained dormant.
 Around this time the small 1899 era porch additions on the rear of the barracks were removed and the entire building was boarded up as a historical structure.
 The building was added to the National Register of Historic Places in 1971.
 With the impending closure of the base in 1995, one of the last official acts of the Air Force concerning the building was to perform asbestos and lead paint abatement, removing most of the remaining interior down to the studs, and replacing the barracks's slate roof.